pessolato/pessolato.github.io/content/posts/go-str-map-microbench/index.md

 ## A Surprising Benchmark Result

-I very much enjoy the “Dig Deeper” section of each exercise, and for this one, I noticed that the solution by `bobahop` actually [iterated over runes](https://exercism.org/tracks/go/exercises/nucleotide-count/approaches/switch-statement) (`for _, r := range s`) and even outperformed mine in microbenchmarks.
+One of my favorite parts of Exercism is reviewing other submissions and comparing microbenchmark results.
+This time, I noticed that a solution by `bobahop` actually [used rune iteration](https://exercism.org/tracks/go/exercises/nucleotide-count/approaches/switch-statement) (`for _, r := range s`) and surprisingly, outperformed mine in microbenchmarks.

-This was unexpected.
-Had I been lied to by a stranger on Reddit?
+That caught me off guard.
+Had I been misled by Reddit?

-I had assumed that rune iteration, which involves decoding UTF-8 characters, would incur more overhead than raw byte iteration.
-I knew my solution was also slower due to checking the existence of a key instead of using a `switch` statement, but I also tried `bobahop`’s solution with byte iteration, and found it performed worse than his original version, as he states on the exercism page.
+I assumed that rune iteration would be slower due to the UTF-8 decoding overhead.
+I also knew my version was slower than `bobahop`'s due to using `map` lookups, while his used a `switch`, so I tested his version with byte iteration instead.
+Even then, his rune-based solution remained faster, just as he had noted on Exercism.

 ```go
 package dna